Shopify/polaris/src/components/ChoiceList/README.md

 ### Single choice list

-Use when you need merchants to make a single selection from a list of choices.
+Allows the merchant to select one option from a list.
+- Make sure all options are an either/or choice.

 ```jsx
 class ChoiceListExample extends React.Component {